-- 3.1 The proposal includes the following: - Demolition of existing detached house - Erection of a two-storey building plus accommodation in roof-space at the front of the site. - Erection of a one / two storey building plus accommodation in roof-space at the rear of the site. - Provision of 3 x 2 bedroom flats (3 person), 4 x 3 bedroom flats, 2 x 4 bedroom houses. - Provision of 9 off-street parking spaces including one disabled bay.
+- 3.1 The proposal includes the following: - Demolition of existing detached house - Erection of a short terrace of three two-storey dwellinghouses plus accommodation in roof-space at the front of the site. - Erection of two semi-detached pairs of dwellinghouses plus accommodation in roof-space at the rear of the site. - The above buildings would provide 1 x 2-bedroom house (3 person), 6 x 3bedroom houses.

+- Provision of 9 off-street parking spaces including one disabled bay. - Provision associated refuse/cycle stores.